Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Finding hotels that fit into this category is going to be tough.
-There are only about 50 or 60 category 1 hotels in the US, but if you can find one near where you are staying, they usually represent an incredible value.
+There are only about 50 or 60 Category 1 hotels in the US, but if you can find one where you want to stay, they usually represent an incredible value.

-For example The Courtyard in Killeen, Texas is actually a pretty nice hotel (I’ve stayed there before), and it can go for over $160 some nights (it averages around $140).
-This means the point value is 2.13 cents per Marriott point ($160 / 7,500 points = 2.13 cents).
-It may not be an exceptionally memorable hotel, but it is a GREAT VALUE.
+For example The Courtyard in Killeen, Texas is actually a pretty nice hotel (I’ve stayed there), and it can go for over $160 some nights (it averages around $140).
+This means the point value is 2.13 cents per Marriott point ($160/7,500 points).
+It may not be a memorable hotel, but it is a GREAT VALUE.

 Ritz-Carlton in Naples, Florida (2.5 Cents per Point)

-Category 6 on the Marriott award chart is a great category to find deals, because this is the first tier that includes luxury hotel brands like Ritz-Carlton.
+Category 6 on the Marriott award chart is a great category for deals because this is the first tier that includes luxury brands like Ritz-Carlton.
 They are still very accessible, at only 50,000 Marriott points per night.
-Many hotels in this category can get you value above 2 cents per point.
+Many hotels in this category can get you value above two cents per point.

 The quality of this hotel rivals those in the higher categories, but at an incredibly low reward cost.
 These are the deals to keep an eye on.
-This deal wasn’t alone, there are a total of 30 Ritz-Carlton hotel locations in this category that offer similar value to this.
+This deal wasn’t alone — there are a total of 30 Ritz-Carlton hotel locations in this category that offer similar value.

 When you use points long enough, you will find that some of the best redemptions come from the most premium hotels.
-The St. Regis Deer Valley is one of the most premium hotels available for skiing enthusiasts.
+The St. Regis Deer Valley is one of the top premium hotels for skiing enthusiasts.

 Always Check the Cash Price Before Booking

 The value of your points can change significantly across multiple days of the week, so I always recommend checking cash prices before booking to see what value you’re getting.